Research into treating breast cancer

 - Using biological therapy joined to chemotherapy

 Some trials are looking at using biological therapies called monoclonal antibodies, such as Herceptin (trastuzumab) or cancer growth blockers such as lapatinib (Tyverb) to see what effect they have on a breast cancer before surgery.
 The ARTemis trial is looking at giving the monoclonal antibody bevacizumab (Avastin) with chemotherapy before surgery.
+This trial has closed and we are waiting for the results.

 Some trials are looking at whether particular types of biological therapy, such as denosumab (Prolia), can reduce the chance of breast cancer spreading to the bones.